Chair of Governorsgovernors2325@welearn365.com

 I work as a GP in South Warwickshire and also as GP inspector for the Care Quality Commission so I have been involved in regulations, policies and targets in healthcare.
 I have taken on the role as Safeguarding governor and meet on a regular basis with the headteacher to discuss this.

-I have been a governor for the past three years.
+I became a Newburgh governor in September 2012.
+I completed my term of office as a staff governor in 2016 and have since continued as a co-opted governor.
 I find the role interesting and challenging and am aware of the responsibility that the position holds.
 Being a member of staff (TA) I experience first-hand the impact of decisions made and how they affect children and staff.
 My daughter was a pupil at Newburgh so I appreciate the hopes, expectations, concerns and aspirations a parent has for their child in our care.
 I am responsible for Governor Training and oversee the Governors’ Corner in our newsletter which I hope you enjoy reading.

 In April 2019, I was proud to be appointed as the Headteacher of Newburgh Primary School.
 Having taught part time at the school for many years, while my own children were young, I was delighted to take the opportunity to continue my full time career within the school as the Deputy Headteacher in 2011.